truthofmatthew/how-to-be-the-cto/Executive Diploma of Chief Technology Officer/5- Analyzing Team Roles and Projects for Better Efficiency.md

-### Blog Post: Analyzing Team Roles and Projects for Better Efficiency
+### Analyzing Team Roles and Projects for Better Efficiency

 Efficiently analyzing team roles and project workloads is essential for smooth project execution and cost management.
 Here’s how: